DirkSteven/NetWoink/README.md

 </p>

 - Scan the network using ARP and SMNP Network Protocols.
-- Displays devices' information connected in the network
+- Displays devices' information connected in the network.
 - Retrieves vendor data from the macvendors website for the vendor information.

 ### Packet Sniffing